rerobots/hardshare/doc/pages/maint.md

 # Maintenance

-This page describes common routines for maintaining hardshare configurations and shared devices.
-Another page provides detailed discussion about [Best Practices](/bestpractices).
+This page describes troubleshooting and best practices for maintaining hardshare configurations and shared devices.

 ## How to find all hardshare processes?